ChrisJAdamek/ChrisJAdamek/README.md

 👋 Hi, I’m Chris.

-👀 I work in a non-dev crypto policy role.
+💼 I work in a non-dev crypto policy role.

-🌱 This Github is all about learning and teaching.
+📓 This Github is all about learning and teaching.

+📚 Check out my current [reading list]().

-📫 I'm @chrisjadamek on Twitter and LinkedIn.
+💻 I'm @chrisjadamek on Twitter and LinkedIn.